About this course

 This course focuses on the practical application of FFS and ECA particularly for pipelines and structures.
 While BS7910 and API579 are essentially stress based codes, the course covers strain-based analyses of pipelines with girth weld flaws and provides an overview of different methods and software tools for analyzing the tensile strain capacity of pipelines subject to high strain.
 The course includes a brief introduction of finite element analysis (FEA) to determine the stress and strain input to the analysis and covers advanced flaw modelling and J-integral analysis to derive the crack driving force.

-You will gain confidence in performing Option 1 and 2 analyses according to BS 7910: 2013 and will also be introduced to Option 3, which uses numerical analysis to generate a FAD and ductile tearing assessments.
-You will also become familiar with strain-based analyses based on DNV GL-RP-F108 : 2017, BS7910:2019 Annex V and alternative methods.
+You will gain confidence in performing Option 1 and 2 analyses according to BS 7910: 2019 and will also be introduced to Option 3, which uses numerical analysis to generate a FAD and ductile tearing assessments.
+You will also become familiar with strain-based analyses based on DNV-RP-F108: 2019 and alternative methods.

 The course is aimed at welding, inspection, structural, mechanical, construction, design and maintenance engineers who require more knowledge of the application of FFS assessment methods for structures, piping/pipelines and pressure vessels.

 About the trainers

 |Dr. Jens P. Tronskar M.Sc., PhD, CEng, IWE, FWeldI, FSWS